 Although the technology is promising, the hydrogen car still needs work.
 It’s hard to recharge at the moment, and it’s not affordable for the masses.
 But there is some good news on the horizon!
 According to researchers at the University of Waterloo in Canada, eventual advancements in such fuel cell technology will make them much cheaper compared to traditional gasoline engines in vehicles.
 Eventually, they will be more commercially viable – and eco-friendlier than EVs – when mass produced.

 So, are electric cars really greener?
-The clear answer is: NO. They take just as much energy as petrol vehicles, but from different sources.
+The clear answer is: NO. They take just as much – if not MORE – energy as petrol vehicles, but from different sources.
 It will cost billions of dollars and CO2 to create new charging points around cities.
-And let’s not forget the wastage of all the cars that will soon be banned in Europe and the UK!
+And let’s not forget the wastage of all the cars that Europe and the UK will soon be banning!

 Pushing electric cars on we, the people, through legislation is unfair, costly, and will generate incredible amounts of waste.
 It’s nothing but a greenwash.

 While it’s fine to buy an electric car if you wish, it’s false to think they’re greener than petrol cars.
 This is especially true when we consider the intensive mining that’s necessary to make their batteries.

 Ultimately, if you really want to go 100% green, travelling by public transport is probably the best solution.